Marist in Manhattan

 How does intern placement work?

 The best internships are very competitive.
-The Marist faculty and staff will guide you through this process by assisting you in preparing a cover letter, professional resume, interview tips, and will counsel you on choosing appropriate employment sites.
+The Marist faculty and staff will guide you through this process by assisting you in preparing a cover letter and professional resume, providing you with interview tips, and counseling you on choosing appropriate employment sites.
 Ultimately, employers retain full control over which students they select.
-Therefore, we encourage students to work closely with faculty and staff in the internship search process.
+Therefore, we encourage students to work closely with faculty and staff on the internship search process.

-How many hours of work is involved in an internship?
+How many hours of work are involved in an internship?

 Is there course work in addition to the internship?

-Can international students apply for the Marist in Manhattan Program?
+Can international students apply for Marist in Manhattan Program?

 International students who have permission to study and work in the United States may apply.